Moussa Hojeij

 Hojeij was the best player in the Al-Manar Football Festival several times, and was captain of the national team.
-He is also a match analyst for Lebanese national team matches on beIN Sports.
+He is also a match analyst for Lebanon national team matches on beIN Sports.

 Club career

 Hojeij joined Nejmeh's youth team on 26 February 1993.
 In 2000, Hojeij became the first captain to win the Lebanese Premier League title for Nejmeh after the civil war.

 In 2006 he was released by Nejmeh after scoring a total of 75 league goals, and signed with Mabarra.
 In 2008 Hojeij signed for Lebanese Second Division club Khoyol, and in the summer of 2009 he signed with Shabab Sahel.
 Hojeij returned to Nejmeh in 2011, retiring in 2013.

 International career

 Hojeij equalised in the 76th minute against Iraq at the 2000 AFC Asian Cup through a free kick, to bring the score to 2–2.

 Managerial career

 Early career

 Hojeij began his managerial career in 2012, as a player-coach for Nejmeh.
 He became head coach of Nabi Chit in 2014, who terminated his contract after matchday four.
 Hojeij was then appointed head coach of Racing Beirut in the second half of the season, saving them from relegation.

 In the 2015–16 season, he took charge of Shabab Sahel, before returning to Racing the following season, with whom he won the Lebanese Challenge Cup.